-I Swallowed Liquid from a COVID-19 Test Kit
+I Swallowed Liquid From a COVID-19 Test Kit

 The Bottom Line

-Rapid home COVID-19 antigen tests contain a small amount of the toxic chemical sodium azide, but the risk of poisoning is low when these tests are used and disposed of properly.
+Many rapid home COVID-19 antigen tests contain a small amount of the toxic chemical sodium azide, but the risk of poisoning is low when these tests are used and disposed of properly.

-It is important to know that the vial in many rapid antigen kits includes the chemical sodium azide as a preservative agent.
-The BinaxNow, BD Veritor, Flowflex, and Celltrion DiaTrust COVID-19 rapid antigen kits all contain this chemical.
-Sodium azide is a colorless, tasteless, and odorless powder that has been used as a propellant in automobile airbags, an herbicide, and a pest control agent.
-While it is now most frequently utilized as a laboratory preservative agent, sodium azide has also been used during the process of manufacturing beer, wine, and rubber.
 When swallowed, sodium azide can cause low blood pressure, dizziness, headache, and heart palpitations.
-In more severe cases, seizures, loss of consciousness, and death may occur.
+In more severe cases, seizures, loss of consciousness, and death can occur.
 Sodium azide is a very potent poison, and swallowing even small amounts can cause serious poisoning.
-Fortunately, the amount of sodium azide in most rapid antigen kits is much lower than the amount expected to cause poisoning if swallowed by an adult.
+Fortunately, the amount of sodium azide in most COVID-19 rapid antigen kits is much smaller than the amount expected to cause poisoning if swallowed by an adult.
 However, the vials that come with the kits do look like small squeeze bottles or eye droppers.
-Some people may accidentally confuse them with medications and apply the drops into their eyes or nose, which may cause irritation.
-People also may spill it on their skin, which can cause skin irritation or chemical burns.
-Small children may accidentally swallow the contents of the vial or choke on the vial’s small cap.
+Some people might accidentally confuse them with medications and apply the drops into their eyes or nose, which can cause irritation.
+People also might spill it on their skin, which can cause skin irritation or chemical burns.
+Small children might accidentally swallow the contents of the vial or choke on the vial’s small cap.What to do if you are having a bad reaction

 If you suspect someone has swallowed sodium azide, do not make the person vomit.
-For eye exposures, rinse the eyes for 15-20 minutes with warm tap water.
+For eye exposures, rinse the eyes for 15–20 minutes with warm tap water.
 For skin exposures, rinse the skin well with tap water.
-Immediately check the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
+Immediately check the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222.
 Both options are free and available 24 hours a day.
-If someone has swallowed part of a rapid antigen test and is choking, call 911 immediately.
+If someone has swallowed part of a rapid antigen test and is choking, call 911 immediately.Maryann Amirshahi, PharmD, MD, MPH, PhD

 Medical Toxicologist